brianglass/anastasis/files/tuesday_matins2.md

 Theotokion.

-You appeared wider than the heavens as truly Mother of God, Virgin full of GodÂ’s grace; free me from sin that hems me round.
+You appeared wider than the heavens as truly Mother of God, Virgin full of God’s grace; free me from sin that hems me round.

 ****